akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 With this flow type, you can connect e-commerce platforms, publishing and syndication tools...
 :::

-If you choose this option, the connection dashboard feature will focus on the data that is pushed outside the PIM via this connection.
+If you choose this option, the Data flows dashboard feature will focus on the data that is pushed outside the PIM via this connection.

 ## The `Other` flow type